-You need to pick up some surf skills STAT—so where do you go?
-Well luckily, we’ve found some of the best beginner beaches and surf schools to get you upright on the waves in no time.
+You need to pick up some surf skills stat—so where do you go?
+Well luckily, we’ve found the best places you can learn to surf on the Sunshine Coast.
+You’ll be upright and coasting along the waves in no time.

-Smack bang in the middle of the Sunshine Coast, Maroochydore, Alex, and Mooloolaba beaches are easy to get to, and have plenty of wide open stretches, as well as a few protected pockets to build up your confidence.
+Smack bang in the middle of the Sunshine Coast, Maroochydore, Alex and Mooloolaba beaches are easy to get to and have plenty of wide open stretches, as well as a few protected pockets to build up your confidence.
 And you’re guaranteed to find a great coffee after you get out of the water… The accredited coaches at Maroochy Surf School are real surfers with a serious love for the beach.
-You can learn with your mates (or make some new ones!) in the group classes, book a private lesson, or even arrange a corporate surf retreat (note to self: discuss the need for a corporate surfing retreat with Metropolist HQ…).
-If you want a record of your progress (and proof that you actually stood up) local photographer, Nico Beighton offers some great professional photography packages for participants.
+You can learn with your mates (or make some new ones!) in the group classes, book a private lesson or even arrange a corporate surf retreat.

 If you’ve got a bit of experience and want to learn from the experts, former international pro surfer Robbie Sherwell and his team at XL Surfing Academy offer heaps of different classes, tailored to your skill level.
-There’s one-on-one private lessons, sessions on paddling technique and core strength, and even a surf and yoga combo class.
-And to put on your wishlist once you’re a real expert (shouldn’t take long, should it?), they offer advanced lessons in aerial, turns, and competition moves.
+There’s one-on-one private lessons, sessions on paddling technique and core strength, and to put on your wishlist once you’re a real expert (shouldn’t take long, should it?), they offer advanced lessons in aerial, turns and competition moves.

 One For The Groms

 Learning to surf as an adult is hard.
-We’re a bit less flexible, a LOT less fearless, and waaay more embarrassed about looking stupid in front of other people.
+We’re a bit less flexible, a LOT less fearless, and way more embarrassed about looking stupid in front of other people.
 But kids are naturals, and they pick up new stuff like they’re born to it.
-So give the grommet in your life a chance to become the next Kelly Slater or even better, this awesome little chick by signing them up for SurfGroms lessons.
-This program is especially designed for kids from five (they need to be able to swim well) to 12 years of age, and they learn all the basics to get them standing on waves from their first lesson.
+So give the grommet in your life a chance to become the next Kelly Slater by signing them up for SurfGroms lessons.
+This program is specially designed for kids from five (they need to be able to swim well) to 12 years of age, and they learn all the basics to get them standing on waves from their first lesson.
 These guys offer school holiday programs, regular weekly lessons, and awesome (and kinda hot #justsayin) instructors who provide heaps of encouragement and inspiration.
 And the kids get an awesome pack with a rashie, Roxy or Quiksilver backpack and heaps of goodies, so it’s totally worth it (especially if you can steal the Roxy backpack from them!)
-A few different surf school up and down the Coast offer this program, so check out the one that’s closest to you.
+A few different surf schools up and down the Coast offer this program, so check out the one that’s closest to you.